Zombies (Modern Ideas)

 Date(s) Reported: 1968 to Present

-Initially in the 1968 movie, the zombies looked like normal people with pale skin... but as the movie progressed, the zombies became uglier and more horrific as more and more of them continued to shamble even after receiving wounds that would have near-killed a normal human.
-The zombies were impervious to pain and seemingly unaware of when they had gaping wounds or broken limbs; they just kept chasing human victims.
-The creatures also seemed immune to fatigue, never stopping to rest; so, though slow, they would eventually wear down any victim they followed.
-As the zombies wandered, they formed into large packs as many began chasing the same victims, never fighting one another... each simply following the instinct to catch and eat any living thing they could.
-Soon human survivors were surrounded by great crowds of the monsters, far more than they could ever possible destroy.
+The new zombies were also apparently immune to fatigue, never stopping to rest; so, though slow, they would eventually wear down any victim they followed.
+More importantly, as the zombies wandered they formed into large packs as many began chasing the same victims, the zombies never fighting one another or arguing... each zombie simply following the instinct to catch and eat any living thing they could.
+Humans that encountered zombies in all of the movies were eventually surrounded by great crowds of the monsters, far more than they could ever possible destroy if they tried.
+Escape was the only option; finding a place the zombies could not reach was the only chance to live.

 The Zombie Apocalypse

-Scenes of zombies eating humans in what is essentially cannibalism is shocking; and being surrounded by an endless enemy that cannot be defeated, only avoided, is disheartening... but zombies present greater horror yet.
-Having to kill a loved one to protect yourself, and always wondering if it could have been avoided; doubting your own decisions while desperately trying to protect people you have to constantly watch and suspect of possible turning to attack you... or worse still, losing all that makes you feel human as you yourself become the threat that will kill, and eat, those you hold most dear.
+Scenes of zombies eating humans -- essentially cannibalism -- is shocking; and being surrounded by an endless enemy that cannot be defeated, only avoided, is disheartening... but zombies present a greater horror yet.
+Having to kill a loved one to protect yourself, and always wondering if it could have been avoided; doubting your own decisions while desperately trying to protect people that you have to constantly watch and suspect of possibly turning to attack you... or worse still, losing all that makes you feel human as you yourself become the threat that will kill, and eat, those you hold most dear.

 corner-ll corner-lr